FREE CHRISTIAN REPRINT ARTICLES

 My parents had been separated for almost two years and although I had grown use to the separation, I longed for them to be together, for all of us to live together again in a real house.
 Not being around my Father very much actually made me see him as a larger than life person.
 If I lost something he would replace it; if I got sick he would come over and hold my hand.
-He would pick up my brothers and I and take us to fun places leaving my mother to deal with the homework and discipline.
+He would pick up my brother and I and take us to fun places leaving my mother to deal with the homework and discipline.
 But then my dream came true and my parents reconciled.
 My Father and brother moved into our tiny two-bedroom apartment.
-My parents spent the weekends looking for a house to move the family into, it was so cramped in our little apartment that when my mother received an invitation to a party in the country, a real back yard bar-b-queue they jumped at the chance to go.
+My parents spent the weekends looking for a house to move the family into when my mother received an invitation to a party in the country, a real back yard bar-b-queue.
+My parents jumped at the chance to get out of our cramped apartment even if it was just for afternoon.
 It was a long drive so my parents decided to take me with them.
 I was in complete awe when we finally arrived.
-We turned and drove down a long, winding driveway that lead to the big white two-story house.
+We turned off the road and drove down a long, winding driveway that lead to a big white two-story house.
 I had never seen anything like it and there were no other houses close by.
-The first thing that caught my eye was the kitten's running around everywhere.
+The first thing that caught my eye; kitten's running around everywhere.
 Of course that became my goal to play with each and every one of those kittens.
 But first I was introduced to the Host of the party and we were given a short tour of the home.
 In the back yard about 50 feet from the festivities was a very large German Shepard dog.
 His name was "King" and the owner brought me over to meet him and pet him.
 I noticed he was on a very long chain held by a stake in the ground.
 Even though King was in the sitting position I looked him eye to eye, I wasn't scared, he sniffed me and gave me a lick.

 The day I was attacked by King I should have died, and no one here on earth could have changed that.
 However, God had different plans for me that day and although the attack was meant for evil it became a life lesson of God's Love and Faithfulness that I have never forgotten.